REAL ESTATE BRANDS

 Brand guides design decisions (and stops chaos)

-Without a brand, every team designs from their own personal Pinterest board.
+Without a brand, every team designs from their own experience and idea of best practice.
+With a brand, design becomes efficient and coordinated:

 • architecture, interiors, wayfinding